DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-04-28-apply-again-course-first.md

 The "Do you want to apply again?" page now takes users to the "We suggest you choose a course first" page, before showing them their application.

+If a candidate chooses a course first, and goes on to choose a course in a different phase or subject, then we could highlight to these users that they will need to update their subject knowledge and personal statement sections.

 ## Design notes

 The interstitial has also been updated so that: